 In the middle of the 14th century, German merchants established a Kontor, foreign trading post, of the Hanse at the Bryggen quayside in Bergen.
 This district is today on the UNESCO World Heritage List.

 Bryggen in Bergen, watercolour by Joh.
 F. L. Dreier, 1817

 Bergen's Flesland airport (IATA code BGO) is located 18 km (11 mi) from the city.
 The most convenient connections are on SAS from Copenhagen (5 daily) and on KLM from Amsterdam (4 daily).
-There is a daily service from London Heathrow on British Airways.
+Another option is a daily service from London Heathrow on British Airways.

 SAS also fly dozen times a day from Oslo.
 However, if you choose to connect there, you will have to collect your luggage and go with it through customs, drop it off for the connecting flight, and proceed through security again.

-Another thing to consider: Checked luggage on KLM flights in economy class within Europe is free only when connecting from or to a trans-continental flight.
-SAS, on the other hand, let you check at least one piece of luggage for free in all categories but their cheapest (Go Light).
+Something else to consider: Checked luggage on KLM flights in the economy class within Europe is free only when connecting from or to a trans-continental flight.
+SAS, on the other hand, let you check at least one piece of luggage for free in all categories but their cheapest (which they call Go Light).